Sunny with a High Near 80 | SweetwaterNOW

 Today

-Widespread haze after 10am.
-Areas of smoke before 10am.
 Sunny, with a high near 80.
-Light and variable wind becoming west southwest 5 to 10 mph in the afternoon.
-Winds could gust as high as 20 mph.
+Breezy, with a southwest wind 7 to 12 mph increasing to 19 to 24 mph in the afternoon.
+Winds could gust as high as 33 mph.

 Tonight